Strong Simulation of Linear Optical Processes: Simulating Linear Optical Circuits

 Even though weak simulation is not the main focus of the paper, it can be recovered as a by-product of the general algorithm \SLOShyb presented in \cref{subsec:SLOShyb}.

-\paragraph{Strong Simulation.} Strong simulation of LO-circuits is the classical computation of the output amplitudes (or sometimes the probabilities): Given an input \sket{s}{m}{n} and an LO-circuit implementing a unitary \U, we would like to compute the amplitudes \tUs , or the probabilities \tUsprob with $\ket{t} \in \F{m}{n}$.
+\paragraph{Strong Simulation} Strong simulation of LO-circuits is the classical computation of the output amplitudes (or the probabilities): Given an input \sket{s}{m}{n} and an LO-circuit implementing a unitary \U, we would like to compute the amplitudes \tUs , or the probabilities \tUsprob with $\ket{t} \in \F{m}{n}$.

-As explained in \cref{sec2:hardness}, we can directly compute them by computing the permanents of $U_{s,t}$.
-Therefore, the complexity of one amplitude or probability is exactly the complexity of computing one permanent, so $O(n\rho_{\theta}^n)$ on average.
+As explained in \cref{sec2:hardness}, we can directly compute them by computing the permanents of $U_{\ket{s},\ket{t}}$.
+Therefore, the complexity of computing one amplitude or probability is exactly the complexity of computing one permanent.

-In this paper, we propose a procedure directly computing the amplitudes of several outputs or inputs, which is more efficient than computing them separately and independently, cf \cref{subsec:SLOSgen,subsec:SLOSfull} , while also being $O(n\rho_{\theta}^n)$ on average for one output, as shown in \cref{subsec:oneoutonein}.
-We therefore can efficiently solve two kinds of strong simulation problem, which we set out in \cref{sec2:SLOSproblems}.
+In this paper, we propose a procedure directly computing the amplitudes of several outputs or inputs, which is more efficient than computing them separately and independently, cf \cref{subsec:SLOSgen,subsec:SLOSfull} , only needing $\bigO{\sum_{i=1}^mt_i\prod_{j\neq i}(t_j+1)}$ operations for one output, as shown in \cref{subsec:oneoutonein} and summarised in Table \ref{tab:complexity}.
+We therefore can efficiently solve two kinds of strong simulation problems, which we set out in \cref{sec2:SLOSproblems}.